 R*time

-Some notable Festival Appearances include: Berlin Jazz Festival, Skopje Jazz Festival, Muenster Jazz Festival, Stanser Musiktage, Belgrade Jazz Festival, Vision Festival in NYC, Moscow Jazz Festival, Halifax Jazz Festival , Jazz D’or Festival in Strasbourg, Goettingen Jazz Festival, Winter Jazzfest and many more.
+R*time has performed at major international festivals including the Berlin Jazz Festival, Skopje Jazz Festival, Münster Jazz Festival, Stanser Musiktage, Belgrade Jazz Festival, Vision Festival (NYC), Moscow Jazz Festival, Halifax Jazz Festival, Jazz d’Or Festival (Strasbourg), Göttingen Jazz Festival, and Winter Jazzfest, among many others.

-In NYC R*time have been featured in venues such as The Stone, Joe’s Pub, Barbes, Bitter End and Cornelia Street Cafe, among others.
+In New York City, the band has appeared at iconic venues such as The Stone, Joe’s Pub, Barbès, The Bitter End, and Cornelia Street Café.

 Audio